 Yesterday, Part I of this two-part article on small business credit basics touched briefly on the differences between personal and business credit and how important they both are to any prospective or existing small business owner’s ability to borrow money.

-Today, we’d like to provide home-based and other small business, business opportunity and franchise owners with some simple steps they can take to build or boost their business credit score more specifically:
+Today, we’d like to provide home-based and other small business opportunity seekers and franchise owners with some simple steps they can take to build or boost their business credit score more specifically:

 Look for creative ways to build a history…

 • In building a portfolio that speaks to your credit-worthiness, start small with trade/vendor accounts.
 These are non-revolving accounts for products and services where you pay at the end of each billing cycle.
 Use these contacts as references in obtaining a small business credit card.

 • Obtain a small business credit card with a very small limit.
 Use it sparingly and maintain a low balance.

 • Put all debts in the business’ name, not your personal name.

 • Once you’ve established a line of small business credit of any kind, do not let it sit idle.
 Use it and use it wisely.

 • Pay your taxes in full and on time.

 • Adhere to compliance measures, such as regulations, state and federal licensure requirements and permits, etc.